katrienantonio/hands-on-machine-learning-R-module-1/README.md

-## Workshop Hands-on Machine Learning in R, September 2021 edition
+## Workshop Hands-on Machine Learning in R, November 2021 edition

 by Katrien Antonio, Jonas Crevecoeur and Roel Henckaerts

-Course materials for the *Hands-on Machine Learning in R* course (September 2021).
+Course materials for the *Hands-on Machine Learning in R* course (November 2021).

-📆 Module 1 on September 7 & 8, 2021, Module 2 on September 9 & 10, 2021
+📆 Module 1 on November 8 & 10, 2021, Module 2 on November 15 & 17, 2021
-and Module 3 on September 13 & 14, 2021 <br> 🕣 From 9.00 am to 12.00 pm
+and Module 3 on November 22 & 24, 2021 <br> 🕓 From 9.00 am to 12.00 pm
-or from 1.30 pm to 4.30 pm <br> 📍 online, organized by Capgemini Academy and Nationale Nederlanden
+<br> 📌 online, organized by Capgemini Academy and Nationale Nederlanden

 Course materials will be posted in the week before the workshop.
 You are now on the landing page for **Module 1: ML foundations and regression